-The Printmaking program aims to provide a thorough education in Printmaking through offerings in Intaglio and Relief processes, acquaint students with historical and contemporary practices, develop strong personal image statements parallel with mark making indigenous to the discipline, and expose students to the added mediums of Monotype, Monoprints, and Collagraph.
+The Printmaking program aims to provide a thorough education in Printmaking through offerings in Relief processes, acquaint students with historical and contemporary practices, develop strong personal image statements parallel with mark making indigenous to the discipline, and expose students to the added mediums of Monotype, Monoprints, and Collagraph.
 The program is geared towards preparing students for careers as printmaking artists, art teachers, or graduate students.

 - Relief Printmaking: Includes linoleum cut, wood cut, collagraph, and wood engraving.
 Traditional relief printing techniques are used to produce small editions of black and white and color prints.

 "Getting my hands dirty in several medias really helped my grow as an artist by allowing me to explore my own interests freely.
 With support from the knowledgeable professors I feel very confident about my future endeavors, inside the classroom and out."